void-linux/void-installer/README.md

 void-installer
 ==============

-void installer is a installer which will be on [void-linux](http://voidlinux.eu) Live CDs.
+void-installer is a installer which will be on [void-linux](http://voidlinux.eu) Live CDs.
 It is the successor of the old void-installer of void-mklive.